 Bottled water is often marketed on the basis of its pristine origins.
 Melbourne Water sources the majority of Melbourne’s water from remote, forested mountain streams for a very small fraction of the cost of bottled water.

 This is because Melbourne is one of the few cities in the world with protected catchments, which help to produce high-quality water.

 Our protected catchments:

-- are located north and east of our city, often in national parks and state forests with limited public access to minimise water quality risks at their source
+- are located north and east of our city, often in national parks and state forests with limited public access, which minimises water quality risks at their source

 - are a fantastic legacy of our city's planners.
 This approach to managing drinking water quality has a long history in Melbourne, dating back to the late 1800s when it was recognised that public access to water supply catchments – then allowed at the time – was a key contributor to poor drinking water quality